Guide for Authors

 1. Authors should take notice of the limitations set by the size and lay-out of the journal.
 Large tables should be avoided.
 Reversing columns and rows will often reduce the dimensions of a table.

-3. If reference is made in the text to a publication written by more than two authors the name of the first author should be used followed by "et al.".
+3. If reference is made in the text to a publication written by more than two authors, the name of the first author should be used followed by "et al.".
 This indication, however, should never be used in the list of references.
-In this list names of first author and co-authors should be mentioned.
+In this list the names of first author and co-authors should be included.

 4. References cited together in the text should be arranged chronologically.
-The list of references should be arranged alphabetically on authors' names, and chronologically per author.
-If an author's name in the list is also mentioned with co-authors the following order should be used: publications of the single author, arranged according to publication dates – publications of the same author with one co-author – publications of the author with more than one co-author.
-Publications by the same author(s) in the same year should he listed as 1974a, 1974b, etc.
+The list of references should be arranged alphabetically by author name, and chronologically per author.
+If an author's name in the list is also mentioned with co-authors, the following order should be used: publications of the single author, arranged according to publication dates – publications of the same author with one co-author – publications of the author with more than one co-author.
+Publications by the same author(s) in the same year should be listed as 1974a, 1974b, etc.

 a.
 For periodicals